CaseyCHannan/traversy-react/README.md

 ### Deployed at https://github-finder-project-6767.netlify.com

+## Page to search for Github by user handle.
+Returns some user info from Github profiles

-Exploring Brad Traversy's REACT 2019 Udemy Course as I've not worked with React Hooks before
+Built following Brad Traversy's REACT Course.
+This allowed me to work with React Hooks for the first time.

 ## Available Scripts